rafaelhuntstokes/bayesian_optimisation/docs/README.md

 expected value of the Gaussian process at a given point, $\vec{x}$, and the covariance function provides an estimate of the uncertainty on the mean.
 Thus, we model each point in the domain as a multivariate Gaussian distribution, with dimensionality equal to the number of features (timing parameters) under consideration.
+The mean of the infinite family of functions defined by the GP is taken as the surrogate's value at each point.

-The covariance function, $\Sigma$, determines the family of functions over which the Gaussian process is defined. $\Sigma$ defines how function values vary as a function of distance.
+The covariance function, $\Sigma$, determines the family of functions over which the GP is defined. $\Sigma$ defines how function values vary as a function of distance.
 For example, the Radial Basis Kernel (RBF) encodes smoothly varying functions as a function of separation: